 Colombia’s oil industry is set for a boost, thanks to new policies intended to reactivate the industry.
 This and other growing industries offer myriad opportunities for foreign investment and entrepreneurial success in Colombia and the wider region.
 Now, more than ever, Colombia’s business-focused government is keen to support small and medium-sized businesses achieve their share of success in the country.

 Setting up in Colombia does however require an understanding of local regulations.
 Entrepreneurs should seek local support and expertise in this crucial phase.
 Biz Latin Hub provides expert knowledge and local experience to foreign companies and investors moving into Colombia and the rest of Latin America.
 Our suite of market entry and back-office services are customized specifically to your business needs.

-Reach out to our experienced Colombia team at [email protected] for more information on how we can help.
+Reach out to our experienced Colombia team here at Biz Latin Hub for more information on how we can help.